Robert Evans (journalist)

-Robert Evans is an American author, journalist, and podcast host who has reported on global conflicts and online extremism.
-A former editor at the humor website Cracked.com, Evans now writes for the investigative journalism outlet Bellingcat while working on several podcasts, including Behind the Bastards, Behind the Police, Behind the Insurrections, It Could Happen Here, The Women's War, and Worst Year Ever.
-In 2021 he published his first novel, After The Revolution, in a serialized podcast.
+Robert Madison Evans (born March 22, 1988) is an American internet broadcaster, journalist, and author who has reported on global conflicts and online extremism.
+A former editor at the humor website Cracked.com, Evans has also written for the investigative journalism outlet Bellingcat while working on several podcasts, including Behind the Bastards, Behind the Police, Behind the Insurrections, It Could Happen Here, The Women's War, and Worst Year Ever.
+In 2021 he published his first novel, After the Revolution (AK Press 2022) first as a serialized podcast.

+Biography

+Early life

+Evans grew up in Idabel, Oklahoma and Plano, Texas.
+His parents tried to open several small businesses and admired Ronald Reagan and Pat Buchanan.

 Career

 Early career

 Evans worked at the humor website Cracked as an editorial manager.
 In that position, Evans led a team that published "personal experience" articles.
 These articles fell into two main categories: journalistic pieces involving a variety of sources and personal narratives.

 In 2016 Evans published his first book, A Brief History of Vice, about the formative effects of narcotics on the development and history of civilization.

 Journalism

 Evans has done reporting for the investigative reporting outlet Bellingcat between 2018 and 2021.

 He has reported on conflicts in Iraq, Ukraine, and Rojava, as well as on far-right extremists in the United States.

 In the late 2010s and early 2020s, Evans produced a variety of content about 8chan, an anonymous message board, as well as the Gamergate controversy movement, a movement he describes as largely organically generated, with some direction given by white supremacists and extremists with long experience in radicalizing people on internet forums.

 Following the March 2019 Christchurch mosque shootings, news outlets including Rolling Stone, Vox, and The Atlantic referenced Evans' warning about the nature of the shooter's manifesto.
 Evans argued that the manifesto was merely a red herring, full of references and memes meant to distract observers.
 Following the 2019 Poway synagogue shooting, Vox relied on Evans' work to explain how the shooter's manifesto again constituted a 74-page in-joke meant to further radicalize other 4chan /pol/ users.

 In a 2020 Bellingcat article, Evans discussed the emergence and qualities of the boogaloo movement, a loose-knit group of individuals who express interest in fomenting American civil unrest.
 Evans says that he became aware of the boogaloo movement when he observed members at 2020 Virginia Citizens Defence League Lobby Day.